 To prevent your dog from bug bites and the diseases that may come with them, use a pet-friendly insect repellent.
 Never use DEET products on pets.

 Flea & Tick Protection

 You’ll want to make sure your pet is protected against fleas and ticks, particularly if you are going out camping, hiking, or into areas with long grasses or brush.
-Concerned about pesticides?
-Check out these methods that can help repel fleas and ticks naturally.

 While de-wormers may not be necessary while you are away camping, you’ll want to keep a close watch on your pet once you get home.
 Pets can be in contact with other pets and wildlife, and the excrement of both, where your pet could pick up worms.
 Pay special attention if your pet consumed any prey while he was out.
 Different types of worms have different symptoms: you can find most of them here.

 Does your pet have anxiety issues?
 You will want to bring along something to help keep your anxious dog feeling calm and relaxed, as anxiety can be worse in new places.
 The Thundershirt is an effective anxiety solution that uses gentle pressure, not sedatives or other drugs, to calm your pet.

 You should always bring a copy of your pet’s vet records when you travel with your pet, especially if you are crossing provincial or country borders.
 You never know when you might need them.